GoogleCloudPlatform/marketplace-k8s-app-tools/README.md

 ## Provisioning a GKE cluster and configuring kubectl to connect to it.

-Note: We do not support yet account for the RBAC changes that launch by default in GKE clusters >= 1.8, but we need >=1.8 for ownerReference based garbage collection of CRD resources.
-In the near future, we will disable RBAC enforcement via `--enable-legacy-authorization`.
+Note: We do not support RBAC changes that launch by default in GKE clusters >= 1.8, but we need >=1.8 for ownerReference based garbage collection of CRD resources.
+For now, we will disable RBAC enforcement via `--enable-legacy-authorization`.

 ```